allesblinkt/Laserschein/README.md

 # Status

 The Laserschein library for Processing is in **development** and not really suited to be used out of the box.
-Hello Lapland!

 For now the interfaces supported include:

 - Pangolin LD2000 & LD2000.NET via the Pangolin SDK DLL (Windows only)
-- Easylase USB (planned)
+- Easylase USB & Easylase USB II (Windows only)

 # Structure